awsdocs/amazon-aurora-user-guide/doc_source/babelfish-troubleshooting.md

-# Troubleshooting for Babelfish<a name="babelfish-troubleshooting"></a>
+# Troubleshooting Babelfish<a name="babelfish-troubleshooting"></a>

-Following, you can find troubleshooting ideas and workarounds for some Babelfish for Aurora PostgreSQL DB cluster issues\.
+Following, you can find troubleshooting ideas and workarounds for some Babelfish DB cluster issues\.

 **Topics**
 + [Connection failure](#babelfish-troubleshooting-connectivity)